SixEaux/CNN/README.md

-# Learn AI

-The idea of this project is to learn the basis of AI from scratch.
+# CNN from scratch in Python

-I have started by coding a CNN from scratch to classify images from Mnist dataset of hand-written numbers and other images.
+I have coded a CNN from scratch to classify images from Mnist dataset of hand-written numbers and other images.
-It is being coded again more organized and in different files.
+I have decided that I wasn't satisfied therefore it is being coded again more organized and with less problems I hope.

-There is some stuff that doesn't work yet but it is a work in progress.
+When I fnished coding it I would like to do optimisation in gradient descent and also apply it to more complex images such as Ciphar-10.